 This is very important.
 While high blood pressure increases your risk of a variety of serious health problems, it has been shown that uncontrolled high blood pressure, particularly during midlife, increases your risk of vascular dementia and significant cognitive decline in later years.
 Therefore, another way to help improve your memory and brain health is to make sure that your blood pressure stays at a healthy level.

 Wondering about high blood pressure?
 This article will give you the essential information as well as some natural ways to improve it.

 #6 Manage Stress and Meditate

 Although the practice of meditation has been effectively utilized for thousands of years, it wasn’t until fairly recently that it came into the scientific spotlight.
-Regular meditation has been linked to improved brain volume and functioning in certain areas of the cerebral cortex, along with generalized reduction of activity in the parts of the brain that control fear and anxiety.
+Regular meditation has been linked to improved memory and mental functioning; it also improves mood and decreases anxiety.
 It also has been associated with positive long term changes in the neural networks connecting different regions of the brain, resulting in improved attention and concentration.

 Chronic stress and the subsequent elevation of the stress hormone cortisol, on the other hand, can trigger long-term changes in neuronal growth, negatively affecting not only brain structure but your learning and memory.

 Already overly stressed?
 Try incorporating these simple techniques into your day.

 #7 Enjoy That Coffee